olivier-2018/dt-exercises/mooc-modcon/readme.md

 ## Execute the activities

 - Clone this repository.

+- Build the workspace: `dts exercises build`

-Navigate to the folder and start the documentation with `dts exercises lab`.
+- Navigate to the folder and start the documentation with `dts exercises lab`.
 It will open a page in your browser at `localhost:8888`.
 The login password is `quackquack`.

 - Go to the first folder, click on the notebook file, and follow through.